Ericson2314/ghc-proposals/proposals/0000-const-eval.rst

 When unoptimized builds are fast enough, this is fine: extra performance is a happy surprise.
 But when they aren't, the programmer is put in a stressful and uncertain situation---not unlike reasoning about functional correctness without the aid of types.

-From a compiler-author's standpoint, type systems are *the* way to get away with a local/compositional analysis instead of a global analysis.
+From a compiler-author's standpoint, type systems are *the* way to get away with a local/compositions analysis instead of a global analysis.
+Here is no exception.
+We can mark terms "constant" if they can be evaluated at compile time, and then the partial partial evaluator knows that exploring a "constant" subterm will always make progress.

+At first glance, this is just a fancy way of describing the constant-folding pass that just about every compiler has.
+The key, however, is identifiers can also be marked constant if we know they will only be substituted for constant terms.